 Disclaimer: High level of sarcasm is intended.

 Since the time of women’s suffrage (which, indeed, was a triumphant feat in American history for white women) women have unfortunately been on the back burner in terms of equality in the workplace.
 In 2013, a woman working full time, year-round in the U.S. earned 78 percent of a man’s earnings.
-That number rose a jaw-dropping 1 percent since 2012 — a significant change that will definitely help women all around the U.S. with their careers.
+That number rose a jaw-dropping one percent since 2012 — a significant change that will definitely help women all around the U.S. with their careers.

-In recent news, Google stated that 21 percent of tech hires last year were women, boosting overall number of women in technical roles by 1 percent, intended to increase diversity.
+In recent news, Google stated that 21 percent of tech hires last year were women, boosting the overall number of women in technical roles by 1 percent, intended to increase diversity.
 This is yet another jaw-dropping 1 percent increase in efforts to really make women feel equal to their male counterparts. *snaps*

 Not only are women affected by the exclusiveness of White men in the technology industry, but minorities are less inclined to be accepted into their tech “cliques” as well.